-USM Central includes several filters displayed by default.
-These filters enable you to search for your items of interest.
-You can either filter your search, or enter what you are looking for in the search field, which is in the lower-left corner of the page.
+USM Central includes the option of searching items of interest on the page.
+There are several filters displayed by default.
+You can either filter your search or enter what you are looking for in the search field.

 |Active/Inactive||Filter the active or inactive configuration issues.|

 |Deployment||Filter configuration issues by the name of the deployment on which the configuration issue has been identified.|

 |Category||Filter configuration issues by category of the configuration issue.
 Issues with similar impacts have the same category.|

 |Subcategory||Filter configuration issues by sub-category of the configuration issue.
 The sub-category explains the detail of the issue.|